Spacerat/spacerat.github.io/_posts/2019-07-28-Simple-Custom-Resources-AWS-CDK.markdown

 ## A better way

-The `AwsCustomResource` class seems like it's almost a winner when all you need to do is make AWS API calls, but I did not go through all of the above described effort just to live in a world where I discover configuration typos _deploy time_, so I made a library called [checked-aws-custom-resource] which consists of a single resource which just wraps `AwsCustomResource` and checks at compile time whether all specified actions exist.
+The `AwsCustomResource` class seems like it's almost a winner when all you need to do is make AWS API calls, but I did not go through all of the above described effort just to live in a world where I discover configuration typos at _deploy time_, so I made a library called [checked-aws-custom-resource] which consists of a single resource which just wraps `AwsCustomResource` and checks at compile time whether all specified actions exist.
 It's really pretty simple, but now I feel like I'll be able to use the CDK to poke AWS APIs without fear.